-- A. Local Community Notification: The Applicant must include in the Application evidence that a Public Notice was published in a local newspaper having general circulation in the development area.
-The publication must include:
+A. Local Community Notification:

+- 1. The Applicant must include in the Application evidence that a Public Notice was published in a local newspaper having general circulation in the development area prior to the application deadline.
+This notice must run for three (3) consecutive days and must include:

+- The project owner;

-- The project owner
+- The project name;

 - The project address;

-- The maximum number of units;
+- The maximum number of units:

-- The nature of the project (i.e. new construction or rehabilitation, elderly or family, etc); and
+- The nature of the project (i.e. new construction or rehabilitation, elderly or family, etc and construction type and occupancy type along with proposed community facility and supportive services); and

-- Total development cost.
+- Total development cost including funding sources and amounts.

-Proof of Publication is submission of newspaper tear sheet evidencing public notice.
+The only accepted Proof of Publication is submission of newspaper tear sheet evidencing public notice published prior to the application deadline.

 - B. Market Study and Appraisals. - (i) Market Study: A detailed Market Study dated as of a date no earlier than 90 days prior to the Application Deadline must be submitted by an Independent Qualified Housing Consultant approved by the Agency evidencing the housing needs of Targeted Households, Large Families, tenants with children, Special Needs Households (if project serves Special Needs Households) in the Market Area and the unmet needs of such individuals and families following the construction and/or development of the Project.
 WARNING: The Agency will conduct statistical sampling of the market studies submitted.
 If the market study is found to contain material misstatements or material omissions and clarification is not provided to the Agency within 7 days of request, the Application will be rejected and the Qualified Housing Consultant will be subject to debarment by the Agency.
 The Market Study must provide information under noted boldfaced captions with tabs and an index to locate the following within the Market Study: